DRSY/MoTIS/README.md

 # Recent Updates:
 + Transplanted Spotify's [Annoy](https://github.com/spotify/annoy) Approximate Nearest Neighbor search in this project(annoylib.h).
 + A distilled ViT image encoder is provided [here](https://drive.google.com/file/d/1Miocgk0gxAf79pu51IX8kfR04iJM_TCm/view?usp=sharing), with a much smaller size of 48MB compared to the original 351MB one while retaining decent retrieval performance.
-For knowledge distillation, we use Google the union of Google Conceptual Captions and MS COCO as paired image-caption data.
+For knowledge distillation, we use the union of Google Conceptual Captions and MS COCO as paired image-caption data.
 The distillation objective is to minimize the KL divergence(w.r.t teacher model's output log-probability dis) and cross entropy loss(w.r.t groud truth).
 + Relatively low quality images are displayed by default.
 Retrieved images are displayed with high quality.
 This is designed to reduce the runtime memory.

 # Features